musikata/guido.js/README.md

 ## About
 Guido.js is spearheaded by [Musikata](http://musikata.com), an online musical education dojo.

-If you want to help the world be more musical, drop us a line at http://musikata.com/contact.html .
+If you want to help the world be more musical, [drop us a line](http://musikata.com/contact.html) .
 We would love to hear from you.